rixiobarrios/aws-s3-setup-guide/README.md

         1. Copy the JSON from the `Policy JSON Document` modal.

 1. Return to the S3 tab.
-1. Paste the bucket policy into the `Bucket Policy Editor` modal.
+1. Paste the bucket policy into the `Bucket Policy Editor` field.
 1. Click `Save`.
 1. Click `Save` in the `Permissions` dropdown.